Skip to main content

 1. Restart Cursor to apply the changes

-• Query logs, metrics, traces, and spans from connected integrations (Datadog, New Relic, CloudWatch, etc.)
+• Query logs, metrics, traces, and spans from connected integrations such as Datadog, New Relic, CloudWatch, Grafana Cloud, and Sentry

-This tool invokes TierZero agent to process your query, which may take several minutes to complete.
+tierzero_ask invokes the TierZero agent to process your query, which may take several minutes to complete.
 Clients that support MCP progress notifications will display progress updates during execution.

 Troubleshooting